MichaelKND/SnooSearch/README.md

 Reddit is an online forum comprised of subforums, called subreddits.
 Each subreddit is dedicated to a particular subject, ranging from general topics such as world news, science, or technology to more niche subjects such as subreddits dedicated to a particular college or programming language.
 Posts to each subreddit are voted on by users and tagged with metadata.
 Reddit’s algorithm then uses those votes, alongside metadata such as the date, to keep the subreddit filled with relevant and topical posts.

+# Requirements

+SnooSearch requires PRAW, which is a Python-based API wrapper for Reddit's API.
+It can be installed via pip:

+pip install praw
+pip install --upgrade praw (to update to the latest version)

 # What is SnooSearch?

 SnooSearch is a program that takes in information about posts from a particular subreddit and displays information about each post.
 Metadata includes: